Learning online - including using Microsoft Teams

-Here you will find information for children who are learning at home during the current lockdown.
+Here you will find information about the various online platforms and apps we use for learning, including homework and home learning.
 It will remind children about how to log in to their Office 365 accounts to use Teams and access their work, have links to websites and apps that we use in school, and explain how to get their passwords if they have forgotten them.

 Office 365 and Teams

 Teams is the part of Microsoft Office 365 which we will be using to live stream sessions for children isolating at home, parents’ evenings for everyone and share remote learning for Key Stage 2.

 Children in Years 3,4,5 and 6 have all been using Teams in Office 365 since September, so should be familiar with how to log on.

 We have allocated usernames for children in Reception, Year 1 and Year 2 as well.
 Year 2 children have ‘had a go’ in school.

 Every child in these year groups will have their own username and password.
 The username is their first initial followed by their surname, followed by '@beacon-ce-primary.devon.sch.uk' for example firstname.lastname@example.org.

 They won’t be able to use email (even though their username looks like an email address) but having an Office 365 account will give them access to Word Online, One Drive, Powerpoint, Excel and Sway amongst others.
 These are online versions and represent an incredible resource for children to use, although it is worth noting that the versions online sometimes have less functionality than the full ones, for example not being able to draw shapes in Word.
 Office 365 will also give them access to Teams which is where we will be sharing our remote learning (should we need to).
 Using Teams for remote learning will all children them to access video calls, download resources, submit work and receive feedback, as well as see posts containing links to quizzes, videos and websites that will support their learning.